ePages-de/epages-devportal/_posts/2018/2018-02-01-install-your-own-galera-cluster.md

 select user,host,password from mysql.user;
 ```

-You should end up with only line, your root user:
+You should end up with only one line, which is your root user:
 ```
 #+------+------+---------------------------------------------+
 #| user | host | password                                    |